tariibaba/remindaz/README.md

 - Beautiful and clean user interface.
 - Create new reminders fast.
 - Get native desktop notifications for reminders when due.
+- Keep reminders visible at all times with sticky mini mode.
 - Repeat reminders throughout the day (every X minutes or hours).
 - Repeat reminders every X days (weeks, months, or years).
 - Group reminders with multiple tags.